 \section{Discussion and Conclusion}

-In this work we study the dynamics of a complex biological process, i.e. host-pathogen competitions, by the framework of Evolutionary Game Theory.
+In this work we study the dynamics of complex biological processes, i.e. host-pathogen competitions, by the framework of Evolutionary Game Theory.
 In particular, we consider a two-species competition, i.e. cells of a host organism versus bacteria (or parasites).
 The proposed model, named Host-Pathogen Game, strongly simplifies real biological scenarios.
 However, the related dynamics, investigated by means of numerical simulations, show that different equilibria, similar on a quality level to those observable in real contexts, can be reached.
 For instance, both the complete removal of parasites, and the invasive spreading of these external agents, correspond to healing processes and deep infections mechanisms (like 'blood poisoning'), respectively.
-Remarkably, even if agents of HPG never change their strategy, the interactions between cells and parasites can lead the former to become defectors.
-So, we observe an evolutionary mechanism introduced by the invasion and spreading of parasites in the host organism, that entails the emergence of defectors among cells.
+Even if agents of HPG never change strategy, the interactions between cells and parasites can lead the former to behave actually as defectors.
+So, we observe an evolutionary mechanism introduced by the invasion and the spreading of parasites in the host organism, that entails the emergence of (false) defectors among cells.
 In our view, the relevance of this observation lies in the fact that HPG introduces the possibility to become defectors while behaving as cooperators (i.e. while still paying a contribution).
 In particular, the strategy of an agent is not the one adopted, but that perceived by its neighbors.
 Therefore, we deem that this phenomenon might deserve further investigations also beyond its biological interpretation.
 Eventually, as in many living organisms, also in HPG the system temperature plays a key role: high values allow cells to prevail, while low ones support bacteria.